 In a lab, sunscreen success is tested according to rigid specifications.
 These tests measure the SPF (Sun Protection Factor) for UVB protection, and determines how well a product protects against UVA rays, the ones that lead to premature aging and even cancer.

 In real life, well…life gets in the way.
 Do you remember to put on sunscreen before you leave the house, or do you wait until you noticed a red tint before applying?
 Are you careful to use the recommended one-ounce portion when you wear shorts or a swimsuit?
+Do you moisturize your skin before applying?
 Do you reapply at least every two hours, or do you sometimes lose track of time?
 Do you always reapply after swimming, or does a sun-warmed towel take precedent?

-Sunscreen doesn’t need to be your new hobby, but here are six simple steps to help ensure a burn doesn’t cause you to see red and spoil the fun.
+Sunscreen doesn’t need to be your new hobby.
+Here are seven simple steps to help ensure a burn doesn’t cause you to see red and spoil the fun.

 Put on sunscreen before you go outside.

 With chemical sunscreen, this is a must because it takes 20 minutes or so for the chemicals to go through a chemical reaction and become effective.
 This isn’t a requirement for mineral sunscreens since they are effective immediately, but it’s a great precaution.
-For me at least, nature is distracting, so it helps to know you’re covered!
+Nature can be distracting, so it helps to know you’re covered!

 Make sure you use enough.